chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 sudo nvme smart-log /dev/nvme0n1
 ```
 - The above returns no errors, they are not ruled out as being the culprit.
 The frequency of the occurance happens "faster" when several applications are running simultaneously.
+- Correction: The gzip system76 log file(s) have not been reviewed yet

 ### reference:
 [https://support.system76.com/articles/freezing-behavior/](https://support.system76.com/articles/freezing-behavior/)
 https://github.com/pop-os/pop/issues/1069